aer0ss/aerofs/docs/how-to/build_openjdk8/osx/README.md

-Building OpenJDK 7 for OS X
+Building OpenJDK 8 for OS X
 ===========================

 Pre-requisites
 --------------

-- Mac OS X 10.7 and Xcode 4.5.2 - Does't work on Mavericks
+- Mac OS X 10.7 and Xcode >=4.5.2 (in particular, we need llvm-gcc)
+  - OpenJDK's configure script requires a gcc backend (rules out clang)
+  - OpenJDK's source uses Apple's Blocks extension for objc (rules out homebrew gcc-4.8)
+  - Takeaway: use llvm-gcc.
-- Apple's Java 6 to serve as a bootstrap JDK
+- Oracle's Java 7 to serve as a bootstrap JDK

 Building